lorenzoscottb/Dream_Reports_Annotation/README.md

-# Automatic Dream–Reports Annotation with Large Language Models (LLMs)
+# Automatic Dream–Reports Annotation with Large Language Models

 This repository contains the code, results, and analysis of the experiment on the automatic annotation of dream-reports.
-The annotation process is largely based on pre-trained largel language models (implemented maninly via Hugging Face 🤗).
+The annotation process is largely based on pre-trained largel language models (LLMs), implemented maninly via Hugging Face 🤗.

 # Content
 ## Experiments